The Shastra of Macrometa - Download the eBook

 6. Distributed databases: Distributed databases, or distributed data stores, are a type of data store that distributes data across multiple nodes in a network, allowing for high scalability and fault tolerance.
 This makes them ideal for large-scale applications that require high availability and low latency.

-Data stores can be deployed on-premise or in the cloud, and can be accessed using a variety of interfaces, including SQL, REST APIs, and programming languages such as Java and Python.
+Data stores can be deployed on-premise or in the cloud, and can be accessed using a variety of interfaces.

 Conclusion

-Data stores play a critical role in modern software development, allowing applications to store and retrieve data quickly and efficiently.
-They are an essential component of many types of applications, including e-commerce, social media, and finance.
+Data stores play a critical role in today's data-driven enterprise, allowing applications to store and retrieve data quickly and efficiently.
+They are an essential component of many types of applications, including eCommerce, social media, and finance.

 Platform